Irreversible entropy production, from quantum to classical: Resource theoretic approach

 If $\delta \to 0$, the exponential makes all terms in the right-hand side vanish, except those where $E_{m_1}'=E_{m_2}'$.
 As a consequence, the dynamics takes $\rho_S$ to $\Delta_{H_S'}(V_S\rho_S V_S^\dagger)$, where $\Delta_{H_S'}$ is the full dephasing operator in the eigenbasis of $H_S'$; i.e., which makes $V_S \rho_S V_S^\dagger$ block-diagonal.
 It is also important to bear in mind that $\delta \to 0$ corresponds to an ideal weight, since this is the scenario where the ``pointer'' of the weight is perfectly localized at $x = 0$.

 Conversely, when $\delta \to \infty$ the exponential in Eq.~(\ref{resource_rho_S_diagonal_off_diagonals2}) vanishes, leading to $\rho_S' = V_S \rho_S V_S^\dagger$.
 In this limit the evolution of the system is therefore \emph{completely unaffected} by the weight.
-However, the weight itself is now useless since it is initially spread around all positions $x$, so that there is no way of knowing how much work was extracted.
+However, the weight itself is now useless since it is initially spread around all positions $x$, so that there is no way of knowing how much work was extracted. {Curiously, this very type of scenario appears in voltage-biased Josephson junctions~\cite{Lorch2018}.}

 It is therefore quite interesting to note that, as far as the diagonal entries are concerned, the initial state of the weight has no effect on the dynamics.
 Conversely, for the coherences, there is a trade-off between dephasing and the precision with which one can use the weight to extract work.
 This, of course, is ultimately a consequence of the fact that the weight is performing a von Neumann measurement on the system and therefore decoheres it in a preferred basis~\cite{Zurek1981}.